optimisme/GNUstep-hello-world/README.md

 defaults read NSGlobalDomain
 ```

-* Options are: write, read and delete
+** Options are: write, read and delete
+** The previous commands will change the behaviour of all GNUstep applications

 ### Set up, compile and run this example